cortex-lab/Transcriptomics/README.md

 # Transcriptomics

-Data for analysis of single cell RNA sequencing data.
+MATLAB code for analysis of single cell RNA sequencing data.

 The main wrapper class for transcriptomic data is GeneSet.
 It contains a lot of visualization routines, plus some old clustering methods (Harris et al bioRxiv 2015).